is Cádiz worth visiting?

 The city is well-connected by car (E-5 motorway) and public transport to Seville where there’s also the main closest airport.

 If you decide to rent a car while in Spain you won’t find it difficult to get here.
-If you’re traveling from London, the closest airport is Jerez de la Frontera.
+If you’re travelling from London, the closest airport is Jerez de la Frontera.

 ‘Los Carnavales de Cádiz’ is one of the most anticipated events of the year because here in Cádiz, the Carnival is taken very seriously.